AbhijeetDone/fifa_19_players_analysis_with_SQL/README.md

 ```
 Some of the cells of data in height column gaves an error which were not possible to convert in INT.

---data error in hieght, have to remove those rows
+--data error in hieght, have to remove those rows.
 ```
 DELETE FROM fifa_db
 WHERE height LIKE '%2020%';